redstrate/Novus/README.md

 * [Model Viewer](mdlviewer), a graphical model viewer for MDL files.
 * [Data Viewer](sagasu), a graphical interface to explore FFXIV data archive files.

+## Usage

+There are no releases at the moment, but builds will be coming soon.
+Your only option at the moment is to build Novus manually.

 ## Building

 Please refer to the [building document](BUILDING.md) for instructions on how to build Novus.